dev-rome/Quote-Generator/README.md

 ## How to Use
 - Open the App: Launch the app by opening the index.html file in your web browser.
-- Generate a Quote: Click the "Generate Quote" button to get a random quote fetched from our API.
+- Generate a Quote: Click the button to get a random quote fetched from our API.

 ## Technical Details
 - Built with React: This app is developed using the React JavaScript library.